 Remedy Alliance incorporated as a non-profit in November 2021 and 501(c)(3) status was determined in October 2022, retroactive to our incorporation date.

-First year plans:
+First year plan:

 Remedy Alliance aims to be self-sustaining by the end of year one through a combination of naloxone sales to stably-resourced programs, donations and grant funding.
 We hired our two long-time volunteers Maya Doe-Simkins and Eliza Wheeler as co-directors of RA/FTP in August 2022 and will later expand to bring on more staff as we grow.